SenyaMur/reselect-scope/README.md

 # reselect-scope

-`reselec-scope` use for reduce selectors instans in share components with complex logic where reuse selectors.
-Need for reduce dublicated selector objects in memory with wheir keepping values.
+`reselec-scope` use for reduce selectors instants in share components with complex logic where reuse selectors.
+The library helps to reduce duplicated objects  of selector in memory with their calculated values.

 ## Installation